ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Mood-Based UI with React: The Future of Emotionally Intelligent Design ️ - <a href="https://the-expert-developer.medium.com/mood-based-ui-with-react-the-future-of-emotionally-intelligent-design-%EF%B8%8F-eed77ba515bd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Maestro: Orquestre Testes de UI Mobile com Simplicidade e Eficiência em 2025 - <a href="https://medium.com/@jpdev13/maestro-orquestre-testes-de-ui-mobile-com-simplicidade-e-efici%C3%AAncia-em-2025-a7ad3cb9a2e3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `João Paulo da Silveira`**

-<blockquote>What if your React app could feel your user’s vibe — and respond visually?
-Imagine a UI that adapts based on user emotion, time of day, or…
+<blockquote>Descubra como o Maestro, uma ferramenta open-source, transforma a automação de testes em apps iOS e Android com YAML e zero complicação.
 Continue reading on Medium »</blockquote>

 <h3>2.
-NextJS: Deep Dive into Page Caching Through Debugging - <a href="https://javascript.plainenglish.io/nextjs-deep-dive-into-page-caching-through-debugging-1c946ab03b99?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond memo: Real-World React Performance for Large-Scale Applications - <a href="https://medium.com/@gautamwise.s/beyond-memo-real-world-react-performance-for-large-scale-applications-e178b25a97ca?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vladimir Topolev`**
+✍️ **posted by `Gautamwise S`**

-<blockquote>Learn how Incremental Static Regeneration (ISR) works in Next.js through deep debugging insights.
+<blockquote>Alright, let’s talk React performance, because nobody likes a sluggish app, especially not one that’s supposed to handle “large-scale.”…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-UI Optimization 2025: How Memo-Based Techniques Save Resources in React - <a href="https://javascript.plainenglish.io/ui-optimization-2025-how-memo-based-techniques-save-resources-in-react-fe5d54cdfd3a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Software Design, Architecture & Best Practices - <a href="https://javascript.plainenglish.io/react-software-design-architecture-best-practices-880349675091?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Fast user interfaces are a competitive edge.
-As a component tree grows, even millisecond delays become visible.
+<blockquote>In the ever-evolving world of frontend development, React has emerged as a dominant force.
+But like any powerful tool, its effectiveness…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Modern React Navigation with TanStack Router — 2025 Guide - <a href="https://javascript.plainenglish.io/modern-react-navigation-with-tanstack-router-2025-guide-c6b1a822ecd7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to create a signup form in React using Axios to send user data to a custom API endpoint. - <a href="https://medium.com/@mranwarali/how-to-create-a-signup-form-in-react-using-axios-to-send-user-data-to-a-custom-api-endpoint-e6240d04a3f9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**
+✍️ **posted by `Anwar Ali`**

-<blockquote>When a React project grows, navigation quickly turns into more than just switching components.
+<blockquote>Below is an example of how to create a signup form in React using Axios to send user data to a custom API endpoint.
+This example assumes…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Global State Without Extra Libraries — React Context 2025 - <a href="https://javascript.plainenglish.io/global-state-without-extra-libraries-react-context-2025-e1222da53c19?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Developing a Login Form with Axios: How to Authenticate with Your Custom API - <a href="https://medium.com/@mranwarali/developing-a-login-form-with-axios-how-to-authenticate-with-your-custom-api-590fcc65758a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**
+✍️ **posted by `Anwar Ali`**

-<blockquote>As an application grows, passing the same data through every layer with props becomes awkward.
+<blockquote>To implement a login functionality in React using Axios that verifies the email and password against the data stored in your API at…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-React.js Reinvented: Building Immersive Metaverse Experiences ️ - <a href="https://the-expert-developer.medium.com/react-js-reinvented-building-immersive-metaverse-experiences-%EF%B8%8F-dd316435eee7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Think position: fixed Always Stays on Top?
+Think Again - <a href="https://medium.com/@primaramadhanip/think-position-fixed-always-stays-on-top-think-again-0c08835f43a0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Primaramadhanip`**

-<blockquote>Hey, React innovators! 🌟 Ready to boldly go where few web developers have ventured before?
-It’s time to merge React with the Metaverse!
+<blockquote>🚨 Think position: fixed Always Wins?
+Not Always…
 Continue reading on Medium »</blockquote>

-<h3>7.
-How to build a talking avatar in a Next.js application #2 - <a href="https://medium.com/yavar/how-to-build-a-talking-avatar-in-a-next-js-application-2-5de48fb069d9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gibson Joseph`**

-<blockquote>Hi there,
-I’m Gibson.
-In this article, we’ll learn how to add animations to the 3D  avatar.
-Let’s kick off this article.
-Continue reading on YavarTechWorks »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Real-Time Collaborative Drawing Game with Next.js and Firebase - <a href="https://medium.com/@dorangao/real-time-collaborative-drawing-game-with-next-js-and-firebase-7ce79ff70955?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Vibe Coding to Real Product: Building Aiibou (Part 1) - <a href="https://medium.com/@alejocain/from-vibe-coding-to-real-product-building-aiibou-part-1-d72f10ce9f3e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Doran Gao`**
+✍️ **posted by `Alejo Cain`**

-<blockquote>“The future is won by those who learn more skills — and combine them in creative ways.” ― Robert Greene
+<blockquote>Let’s be real every developer these days is using LLMs in some way.
+Whether it’s building apps, writing docs, or avoiding StackOverflow…
 Continue reading on Medium »</blockquote>

 <h3>2.
-NextJS: Deep Dive into Page Caching Through Debugging - <a href="https://javascript.plainenglish.io/nextjs-deep-dive-into-page-caching-through-debugging-1c946ab03b99?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Grey Matching in Fintech: A Developer’s Perspective - <a href="https://medium.com/@shruthikv/grey-matching-in-fintech-a-developers-perspective-ceb30c7a8489?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vladimir Topolev`**
+✍️ **posted by `Shruthi KV`**

-<blockquote>Learn how Incremental Static Regeneration (ISR) works in Next.js through deep debugging insights.
+<blockquote>How I designed and implemented a smart validation layer to prevent duplicate purchases in a subscription platform
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Mutating data in DynamoDB from Next.js with AWS Amplify and deploying to production - <a href="https://medium.com/@martin.hodges/mutating-data-in-dynamodb-from-next-js-with-aws-amplify-and-deploying-to-production-0f8dfdd02032?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tailwind 4 Gave Me Design Tokens and Emotional Damage - <a href="https://gtbuilds.medium.com/tailwind-4-gave-me-design-tokens-and-emotional-damage-2c98506a7c0a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Martin Hodges`**
+✍️ **posted by `Thrilok Abhishek`**

-<blockquote>I continue my exploration of AWS Amplify with the introduction of create and update actions on our DynamoDB tables from our Next.js…
+<blockquote>I was balding while trying to make my site look good.
+ This is my story.
 Continue reading on Medium »</blockquote>

 <h3>4.
-A Complete Guide to building AI Agents with Claude AI - <a href="https://dotun-oyetunde.medium.com/a-complete-guide-to-building-ai-agents-with-claude-ai-c7bfd3c58023?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Software Design, Architecture & Best Practices - <a href="https://javascript.plainenglish.io/react-software-design-architecture-best-practices-880349675091?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Farooq`**

+<blockquote>In the ever-evolving world of frontend development, React has emerged as a dominant force.
+But like any powerful tool, its effectiveness…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+How I Built the Groq Prompt Generator: One Platform, All the Tools I Needed - <a href="https://medium.com/@adunooriabhishekreddy/how-i-built-the-groq-prompt-generator-one-platform-all-the-tools-i-needed-5892b35afc8d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oyetunde Joseph`**
+✍️ **posted by `Adunooriabhishekreddy`**

-<blockquote>In today’s fast-paced world of innovation, AI has become an essential tool for both developers and business owners alike, and everyone is…
+<blockquote>“I got tired of jumping between AI tools just to get one clean piece of code.”
 Continue reading on Medium »</blockquote>

-<h3>5.
-How to build a talking avatar in a Next.js application #2 - <a href="https://medium.com/yavar/how-to-build-a-talking-avatar-in-a-next-js-application-2-5de48fb069d9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gibson Joseph`**

-<blockquote>Hi there,
-I’m Gibson.
-In this article, we’ll learn how to add animations to the 3D  avatar.
-Let’s kick off this article.
-Continue reading on YavarTechWorks »</blockquote>

 <h3>6.
+Trend Hive — A Full-Stack MERN E-Commerce App with PayPal (Features, Code & Lessons Learned) - <a href="https://medium.com/@shrutidhungana123/trend-hive-a-full-stack-mern-e-commerce-app-with-paypal-features-code-lessons-learned-aaaeb4486487?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shruti Dhungana`**

+<blockquote>In this post, I’ll share the journey of building my e-commerce web app, Trend Hive — a fully functional online store developed with the…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Modern Node.js Frameworks for Mission-Critical Systems: A 2025 Architectural Guide - <a href="https://medium.com/@luisgcastillo40s/modern-node-js-frameworks-for-mission-critical-systems-a-2025-architectural-guide-ee28801f2be4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Luis Castillo`**

+<blockquote>**By Luis Castillo** | Senior Solutions Architect & Developer| May 26, 2025
+Continue reading on Medium »</blockquote>

-Next.js vs Nuxt.js: React vs Vue Meta-Framework WAR - <a href="https://medium.com/@tanishaav20/next-js-vs-nuxt-js-react-vs-vue-meta-framework-war-14f9b58bfd63?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+How a search implementation can be more complex than we think - <a href="https://ian-rossi.medium.com/how-a-search-implementation-can-be-more-complex-than-we-think-0289b082a860?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevDebugged`**
+✍️ **posted by `Ian Rossi`**

-<blockquote>The web development battlefield has a new theater of war, and it’s not just React versus Vue anymore.
-The real fight is happening at the…
+<blockquote>Recently, I had the opportunity to review a talented 17-year-old junior software developer deceptively simple technical challenge code…
 Continue reading on Medium »</blockquote>

 <br/>